 President George Washington’s vision was a national university that would educate the next generation of citizen leaders.
-Staff members in the Office of Student Rights & Responsibilities, the Office of Civility & Community Standards, and the Office of Academic Integrity manage numerous outreach programs and initiatives that focus on respect, civility, integrity, and community responsibility.
+Staff members in the Office of Student Rights & Responsibilities and the Office of Academic Integrity manage numerous outreach programs and initiatives that focus on respect, civility, integrity, and community responsibility.